MinghuiChen43/awesome-trustworthy-deep-learning/README.md

 <a href="https://github.com/MinghuiChen43/awesome-trustworthy-deep-learning/blob/master/FULL_LIST.md#out-of-distribution-generalization">:open_file_folder: [<b><i>Full List of Out-of-Distribution Generalization</i></b>]</a>.

+- ManyDG: Many-domain Generalization for Healthcare Applications. [[paper]](https://arxiv.org/abs/2301.08834) [[code]](https://github.com/ycq091044/ManyDG)
+  - Chaoqi Yang, M Brandon Westover, Jimeng Sun. *ICLR 2023*
+  - Key Word: Domain Generalization; Healthcare.
+  - <details><summary>Digest</summary> In healthcare applications, most existing domain generalization methods assume a small number of domains.
+In this paper, considering the diversity of patient covariates, we propose a new setting by treating each patient as a separate domain (leading to many domains).
+We develop a new domain generalization method ManyDG, that can scale to such many-domain problems.
+Our method identifies the patient domain covariates by mutual reconstruction and removes them via an orthogonal projection step.

 ## Evasion Attacks and Defenses

 <a href="https://github.com/MinghuiChen43/awesome-trustworthy-deep-learning/blob/master/FULL_LIST.md#evasion-attacks-and-defenses">:open_file_folder: [<b><i>Full List of Evasion Attacks and Defenses</i></b>]</a>.